yowainwright/monorepo-utilities/packages/install-dependencies/README.md

 ## Use Case

-Consider the following paragraph to decide whether **install-dependencies** can assist your project!
+Consider the following paragraphs to decide whether **install-dependencies** can assist your project!

 ### Deployment node app woos